Saltspeddy/itec/README.md

 # Svelte + Vite
-the website use for the front-end Svelte in combination with Vite
+The website uses for the front-end Svelte in combination with Vite

 # App.svelte
 Our website is a single page application all the code from App.svelte is imported and injected in the index.html file using main.js